 Tropes associated with his works:

 - Fantastic Racism: He once wrote a comic where Black Panther saves a bunch of Skrulls from some other Skrulls, in a continuation of an old Fantastic Four comic.
 Half the Skrulls were living as black people, mainly Civil Rights activists from the 60's (with a Malcolm X skrull and a Black Panther movement), and the other half were 30's style white Gangsters, persecuting the "Black" Skrulls.

 - No Celebrities Were Harmed: A parody of Hudlin appears in two episodes of The Boondocks' second season, as a sellout BET executive named Weggie Rudlin, with a Harvard degree - similar to Hudlin's real role at BET.

 - Politically Incorrect Villain: Doctor Doom, Ulysses Klaw and arguably any non-BP character.

-- Running the Asylum: Hudlin Ret-Conned the fight between Captain America and T'Chaka from a fight of two characters that proves to be equal and shows mutual respect for each other turns into "Character I like beats the hell out of the other one".
+- Running the Asylum: Hudlin Ret-Conned the fight between Captain America and T'Chaka from a fight of two characters that proves to be equal and shows mutual respect for each other turns into a Curb-Stomp Battle.

 - Sock Puppet: Has been caught using them to defend his Black Panther.